 Light: Bright, indirect light or partial sun.

 Water: Water generously throughout the growing season, keeping the soil evenly moist.

 Humidity: Average room humidity (40-50% relative humidity).
 Indoor air can become extremely dry in winter, so it's a good idea to use a humidity gauge.
 Use a cool-mist humidifier to maintain humidity around this tropical plant.

 Temperature: Average room temperatures 60-75°F/16-24°C. Walking Iris is hardy in USDA Zones 9-11.
 You can scoot your container outdoors for the summer, if you want -- just keep it in full shade outside.

-Soil: Rich, humusy potting mix amended with coarse sand for good drainage.
+Soil: Rich, humusy potting mix amended with horticultural sand for good drainage.

-Fertilizer: Feed every two weeks in winter (December-January) with a high-potassium liquid fertilizer.
+Fertilizer: Feed every two weeks in winter (December-January) with a high-phosphorus liquid fertilizer.

 Propagation: Division of rhizomes or new plantlets